Herpes 1 & 2 Blood Test

 At our state-of-the-art medical centre in Birmingham, our sexual health clinicians and GPs are able to help you understand, alleviate and manage the symptoms of your herpes.
 At Midland Health, we are proud to set ourselves apart through:

-To book an appointment with our sexual health clinic, contact our expert GPs today at our Birmingham or Leicester centre on 0121 768 0999.
+To book an appointment with our sexual health clinic, contact our expert GPs today at our Birmingham centre on 0121 768 0999.
 Or, submit an enquiry using the form below and a member of the Midland Health team will be in touch.

 £120